2008 United States gubernatorial elections: Delaware

 Ruth Ann Minner was term-limited in 2008.
 As of 2008, Democrats had controlled the Delaware governorship for 16 years.
 In an upset, state Treasurer Jack Markell defeated Lieutenant Governor John Carney by 51 to 49% for the Democratic nomination on September 9.
-The Republican nominee was former state Superior Court Judge William Swain "Bill" Lee, defeating airline pilot Michael Protrack.
+The Republican nominee was former state Superior Court Judge Bill Lee, defeating airline pilot Michael Protrack.
 Lee was the Republican nominee for governor in 2004, and lost to Minner by a narrow margin.

 The race got more attention due to the vice presidential candidacy of U.S. Senator Joe Biden.
 Since Biden, a senator, was elected to be Vice President, he needed to resign his Senate seat.
 The new governor was then called upon to appoint someone to replace Biden in the Senate.
 Since Lee would naturally have been more inclined to select a Republican, his election could have caused a Republican pickup in the Senate by proxy.
 However, he was defeated by a wide margin on election day by Markell.
 Senator Biden resigned his seat in the United States Senate on January 15, 2009, and Governor Minner appointed Ted Kaufman to Biden's seat.
 Kaufman had previously served as Senator Biden's Chief of Staff during his tenure in the United States Senate.

 Indiana

 Incumbent Republican Mitch Daniels faced Democratic nominee former Congresswoman and Undersecretary of Agriculture Jill Long Thompson, and Libertarian nominee engineer Andy Horning, who also ran for governor in 2000.

-Some pundits thought Mitch Daniels was vulnerable in 2008, but polling taken by SurveyUSA on October 21 and 22, 2008 showed him with a significant 54-35 lead.
+Some pundits thought Mitch Daniels was vulnerable in 2008, but polling taken by SurveyUSA on October 21 and 22, 2008 showed him with a significant 54–35 lead.
 He won re-election easily, confirming these predictions.

 While Indiana had not voted Democratic for president since 1964, Daniels was the first Republican elected governor in 16 years there.
 Daniels was also endorsed by the state's largest newspapers, the Indianapolis Star, the Evansville Courier & Press, the Fort Wayne Journal Gazette, the Times of Northwest Indiana, the Gary Post-Tribune and the Louisville Courier-Journal.

 Missouri

-Matt Blunt was considered to be the most vulnerable incumbent in the 2008 election cycle, but decided on January 22, 2008 not to seek re-election.
+Matt Blunt was considered to be the most vulnerable incumbent in the 2008 election cycle, but decided on January 22, 2008, not to seek re-election.
 Blunt's approval rating was the nation's second-lowest after Governor Ernie Fletcher of Kentucky for much of 2007, though his approval rating improved and approached 50% in a May poll conducted by SurveyUSA.

 The Republican nominee was Congressman Kenny Hulshof.
 The Democratic nominee was four-term Missouri Attorney General Jay Nixon, who ran unsuccessfully for the U.S. Senate in 1998.
 Nixon defeated Hulshof comfortably, despite the fact that Missouri ultimately voted for John McCain, a Republican, for president.
 Missouri was the only state not to re-elect the incumbent party for governor in 2008.